ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 <!-- {{site.data.keyword.cloud_notm}} - IBM Cloud -->

-# Monitoring metrics for {{site.data.keyword.powerSys_notm}}
+# Monitoring metrics for IBM {{site.data.keyword.powerSys_notm}}
 {: #monitor-sysdig}

-You can monitor compute, network, and storage metrics from resources in your {{site.data.keyword.powerSysFull}} workspace with IBM Cloud® Monitoring dashboards.
+You can monitor platform metrics from resources in your {{site.data.keyword.powerSysFull}} workspace by using IBM Cloud® Monitoring dashboards.
 {:shortdesc}

 {{site.data.keyword.mon_full_notm}} is a fully managed enterprise-grade monitoring service for application visibility, alerting, and troubleshooting. {{site.data.keyword.mon_full_notm}} with Sysdig is used by enterprise development and IT teams that build, ship, and run business-critical applications at scale.

-Platform metrics for {{site.data.keyword.powerSys_notm}} are currently available in `WDC06`, `SYD05`, `WDC04`, and `DAL13` with other DCs coming soon.
+Platform metrics for {{site.data.keyword.powerSys_notm}} are currently available in `WDC06`, `SYD05`, `WDC04`, and `DAL13`.
+As this is being sequentially rolled-out, support in other data centers will be available soon.
 {: note}

 ## Platform metrics overview
 {: #sysdig-ov}
 {: #platform_metrics}

-You can view platform metrics for {{site.data.keyword.powerSys_notm}} when you create an {{site.data.keyword.mon_full_notm}} instance in the same region that is enabled for platform monitoring.
+You can view platform metrics for {{site.data.keyword.powerSys_notm}} after you create an {{site.data.keyword.mon_full_notm}} instance in the same region that is enabled for platform monitoring.
 For more information, see [Enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling).

-Before you create {{site.data.keyword.mon_full_notm}} on your platform, consider the following points:
+Before you create an {{site.data.keyword.mon_full_notm}} instance on your platform, consider the following points:

-* You can configure only one instance of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.
+* You can configure only one instance of the {{site.data.keyword.mon_full_notm}} service per region on your platform.
-* Platform metrics are regional.
-Metrics are monitored only from {{site.data.keyword.mon_full_notm}} that are in the same region of the {{site.data.keyword.powerSys_notm}} workspace that you want to monitor.
-* Metrics are collected automatically and are available for monitoring through the {{site.data.keyword.mon_full_notm}}-enabled instance.

-To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the {{site.data.keyword.powerSys_notm}} instance is provisioned.
+* To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the {{site.data.keyword.powerSys_notm}} instance is provisioned.
-{: important}
+* Platform metrics are collected automatically and are available for monitoring through the {{site.data.keyword.mon_full_notm}}-enabled instance.

 ## Creating an {{site.data.keyword.mon_full_notm}} instance
 {: #sysdig-create-monitor}

 Create an {{site.data.keyword.mon_full_notm}} instance and enable the platform metrics to capture various performance metrics.

-To create an {{site.data.keyword.mon_full_notm}} instance, do the following steps:
+To create an {{site.data.keyword.mon_full_notm}} instance, complete the following steps:

 To monitor platform metrics, select the region where your {{site.data.keyword.powerSys_notm}} workspace is provisioned.
 {: important}

 1. Log in to [IBM Cloud](https://cloud.ibm.com/login) console.
 2. Search for **{{site.data.keyword.mon_full_notm}}** and select it.
-3. Select your location and enter your custom values for **Service name** and other fields.
+3. Select your location and enter your custom values for **Service name**  field and other fields.
 4. Select the **Enable** indicator for **IBM platform metrics**.
 5. Select the license agreements indicator and click **Create**.